Burreh/BookSave/README.md

 ## React VS Angular / Vue.js

+Why we chose React over Angular or Vue:

+* React is scalable and flexible.
 * React is popular and used by many today.
 This means greater opportunity for solution proposals for any code-related problems.
 * It is modular, which means that it is made up of a collection of "building blocks" that can be configured in different ways, based on need.
-* Instead of having a single large file, you divide it into smaller components that make it easier to implement and reuse.
+* React has an easier learning curve (in our opinion) compared to the other two.
-* React is scalable and flexible.
+* According to statistics, having knowledge about React is highly sought after among employers.

 ## Install